Eaphan/OLIVINE/README.md

 OLIVINE is released under the [Apache 2.0 license](./LICENSE).

 ## Citation
-If you use OLIVINE useful in your research, please consider citing:
+If you find OLIVINE useful in your research, please consider citing:
 ```
 @inproceedings{zhang2024fine,
   title={Fine-grained Image-to-LiDAR Contrastive Distillation with Visual Foundation Models},